 One study found lower tactile detection thresholds, increased point localization (locognosia), and better two-point discrimination among amputees (Haber, 1955).

 Reports of increased perceptual acuity following the loss of another sensory input such as acute hearing in the blind or heightened sensitivity on the stump of an amputee have been around for quite some time, though little research exists to corroborate these claims.
-One study found lower tactile detection thresholds, increased point localization (locognosia), and better two point discrimination among amputees (Haber, 1955).

-A wealth of studies have reported cortical reorganization following injury to the peripheral nervous system both in humans (Bogdanov, Smith, & Frey, 2012; Elbert et al., 1994; Karl, Birbaumer, Lutzenberger, Cohen, & Flor, 2001) and animals (Endo, Spenger, Tominaga, Brene, & Olson, 2007; Jenkins, Merzenich, Ochs, Allard, & Guic-Robles, 1990; Wall et al., 1986).
-After amputation of a limb the loss of afferent input results in a transient loss of activity in the respective cortical region.
-Reorganization occurs as intact cortical fields advance into the inactive region resulting in increased cortical representations.
-This increased representation has been posited as a mechanism behind the proposed increases in sensory acuity.
 Though another study found that even though some amputee patients reported increased sensitivity on the amputee stump objective measures of tactile threshold and two point discrimination did not significantly vary from their intact limb except at areas of scar tissue (Hunter, 2004).
 In fact numerous confounds plague any interpretation of increased sensitivity on an amputation stump.
 The severity of deafferenting injury leads to varying degrees of nerve damage and often multiple revision surgeries on the stump are needed following the initial amputation.
 Traumatic neuromas induced by the initial injury or subsequent surgeries also contribute to dramatic variability among amputee patients.
 This detracts from the idea of central mechanisms leading to increased sensitivity and hints towards factors related to the injured limb.

 To avoid the aforementioned confounds and better address whether increased acuity stemming from central adaptations occurs in amputees we tested the ability of amputees to localize tactile stimuli (locognosia) on the ventral wrist area proximally adjacent to their amputation stump.
 We found no significant difference between the wrist area of the amputated limb and the corresponding area of their intact limb.